pattonsgirl/CS3900-AppSoftwareDev/WebDesign/ProjectUpdate-WebDesign.md

 ## Purpose / Objectives

-This project aims to provide students with hands-on experience in building a robust Angular front-end application.
+This project aims to provide students with hands-on experience in building a robust Angular front-end application using their group project theme.

 Students will demonstrate their understanding of Angular fundamentals, including:
 - component creation